One night a funny thing happened.

 It’s just as well Master doesn’t have many things left.
 I don’t think he could squeeze his old life into this place.
 I wonder where his friends will stay now?

 Tonight Master came home with another guest.
 It was late when they thumped up the stairs and clattered through the door.
-He was young, with clear skin and white teeth and deep brown eyes and yellow hair on his head.
-I sniffed him: he smelled of hyacinths – like the kind that grow in the park.
+He was young, with clear skin and shining teeth.
+I sniffed him.
+He smelled of hyacinths – like the kind that grow in the park.
 When he came into the room, it was like his nice scent blew away the stench that had collected in the corners of the attic.

 Master started pouring drinks.
 The young man sat down carefully, as if he was afraid the chair might be scalding hot.
 He looked at me and smiled.